Do Go On - 319 - Vincent Gigante, The Oddfather

 That's right.

-So, yeah, that's one of the many things you can do if you support us on the show, which
+So, yeah, that's one of the many things you can do

-If you want to get involved in that, you can go to patreon.com slash dogoonpod or dogoonpod.com
+If you want to get involved in that,

-and there's a bunch of different levels you can get.
+And there's a bunch of different levels.

 You can get a newsletter that's infrequent.

-You can get early access tickets to shows,
+You can get early access tickets to shows.

-three bonus episodes per month.
+Three bonus episodes per month.

-One of those is our Brendan Fraser filmography podcast,
+One of those is our Brendan Fraser Filmography podcast,

 That's right.